FrankLef/cookiecutter-dsci/README.md

 and **make the new folder the working directory**.

-### Step 2 Manage the dependencies with `poetry`
+### Step 2 Automate tasks with `Makefile`

-The first thing to do is to open the poetry shell to avoid having to always add `poetry run` in front of all commands.
+`Make` will automate tasks.
+The Make file will be used repeatedly hereinafter to automate the tasks.

-    poetry shell
+### Step 3 Manage the dependencies with `poetry`

-then run `poetry update` so that the `poetry.lock` file will be created and the virtual environment updated with the right packages and versions.
+* run `postry shell` to open the poetry shell and avoid having to always add `poetry run`in front of all commands and

-    poetry update
+* run `poetry update` so that the `poetry.lock` file will be created and the virtual environment updated with the right packages and versions.

-To add or remove from the `pyproject.toml` file **you must use the `add` and `remove` commands from `poetry`**.
+This is all encodedd in the `Makefile` so lets use it

-**Don't do it manually**, otherwise the dependencies are not resolved and errors will probably be raised when doing the `show` command.
+    make poetry_start

 It is a good idea to check poetry with `show`, it will raise an eror if there is any inconsistency.